fbohz/fbohz.github.io/_posts/2020-06-08-react_basics_refresher.markdown

   - Anytime we want something to change `state` has to change.
   - Data flows one way.
 State changes and trickle down.
 Data can't move up.
   - This could allow for easier debugging.
-  - Angular is often thought as opposite here.
+  - Angular is often thought as the opposite.
 - React is not a framework
   - Angular is a framework and gives you everything.
   - *React is a library* and lets you use any tools you want from outside.